* Fortescue's iron ore output costs below analyst expectations

 * Reports 4-pct drop in quarterly iron ore shipments

-* Fortescue shares climb around 3 pct (Adds comment, detail)
+* Fortescue shares climb around 3 pct (Adds comment from Fortescue managers)

-MELBOURNE Jan 30 (Reuters) - Shares in Australia's Fortescue Metals Group Ltd jumped on Tuesday after the iron ore miner reported its costs came in at record lows in the last quarter, beating analyst expectations.
+MELBOURNE Jan 30 (Reuters) - Shares in Australia's Fortescue Metals Group Ltd jumped on Tuesday as the iron ore miner reported its costs came in at record lows in the last quarter and as it forecast a pickup in demand from March.

-Shares in Fortescue, which kept its full-year guidance for costs intact, had climbed 3 percent by 1210 GMT in a market where miners broadly declined after the U.S. dollar clawed back from three-year lows overnight.
+Shares in Fortescue, which kept its full-year guidance for costs intact, climbed as much as 3 percent in a market where miners broadly declined after the U.S. dollar clawed back from three-year lows overnight.

 Fortescue maintained its cost target forecast for the financial year that started in July of between $11 and $12 a tonne.